stormwindy/Qi-Table/docs/_includes/pages/budget.md

 In general, the total cost of a complete setup, a camera and n complete tables is: £75 + n(193.61)

+This may sound like a lot of money, but a quick search reveals that a standard school desk will cost you between £120 - £200.

 &#42;Pre-installed cameras may also be used instead of buying new ones.
 But the coverage, may need to be extended.